Kiritsu/uploadr/README.md

 # Requirements

-In order to use ShareY, you need the following components:
+In order to use PsychicPotato, you need the following components:
-- .NET Core 2.2 (ASP.NET Core)
+- ASP.NET Core 3.0
 - PostgreSQL Server

 # Configuration

-Use the pre-made file `sharey.json` to create your configuration.
+Use the pre-made file `potato.json` to create your configuration.
 This file must be in the same directory as the executable.
 You can also set an environment variable `SHAREY_CONFIGURATION`.
 The configuration is made in multiple parts:
 - Database: used to make the connection to your PostgreSQL database.
 - Routes: used to block endpoints from being used.